mksaraf/kubernetes-lab-tutorial/content/patterns.md

 Containers are designed to run only a single process per container, unless the process itself spawns child processes.
 Running multiple unrelated processes in a single container, leads to keep all those processes up and running, manage their logs, their interactions, and their healtiness.
 For example, we have to include a mechanism for automatically restarting individual processes if they crash.
 Also, all those processes would log to the same standard output, so we'll have hard time figuring out which process logged what.

 #### Pods
-In Kubernetes, a group of one or more containers is called a pod.
+In Kubernetes, a group of one or more containers is called pod.
 Containers in a pod are deployed together, and are started, stopped, and replicated as a group.
-When a pod does contain multiple containers, all of them are always run on a single node, it never spans multiple nodes.
+When a pod contains multiple containers, all of them are always run on a single node, it never spans multiple nodes.

 The simplest pod definition describes the deployment of a single container as in the following configuration file